Joonie86/COBRA-7.3/475/Readme.txt

 4. fixed the issue with netserv with multiMAN [mmCM] causing 800 error when mounting games
 5. fixed the issue with blocking syscall 11 causing issues with some of those habib's homebrew that using syscall 11 [ex) habib's qa toggle
-6. Improved PSX region/video setting bypass [conditional patches done in game_ext_plugin], this should fix the issue with video setting that prevents loading PSX games with different region
+6. Improved PSX region/video setting bypass
 7. webMAN auto load on boot is disabled
 8. New PSP DRM fix is implemented to fix the issue with PSP PKG games that were converted from ISO.
+9. Allow modification of syscall 6,7,8,9,10